 The Nursing Education and Research Foundation (NERF) was set up in 1968.
 It is a registered charitable trust and is registered with the Charities Commission (registration number: CC11458).

 All activities of NERF are controlled by a Trust Deed.
-The Deed is managed by a Board of Trustees of 7 people including 4 NZNO Representatives, 1 member of NERF Associates, 1 lay person and 1 person with business experience.
+The Deed is managed by a Board of Trustees of eight people including 4 NZNO Representatives, 1 member of NERF Associates, one lay person and one person with business experience.
 NZNO provides all administrative support.

 Oral History Website

 In March 2015, NERF's Oral History Website went live at www.nursinghistory.org.nz.
 Visit the site to read New Zealand nurses' stories in their words.

 The origins of NERF can be traced back to a memorial fund established by NZNO to commemorate the life and work of Flora J Cameron OBE (former Director, Division of Nursing) who died in 1966.

 These donations formed the basis of a permanent fund which would provide New Zealand nurses with travel grants, scholarships and other assistance to enhance opportunities for continuing education and professional development.